hovi-id/hovi-agreements/cloud-sla.md

 - **SSL** - All web connections to client instances are protected with 256-bit SSL encryption (HTTPS with a 2048-bit modulus SSL certificate), and running behind Grade A SSL stacks.
 All our certificates chains are using SHA-2 already.
 - **Reliable Platform** - Servers with full hardware guarantee, redundant data storage, network and electrical supplies.
-- **Passwords** - Customer passwords are protected with industry-standard PBKDF2+SHA512 encryption (salted + stretched for thousands of rounds).
+- **Passwords** - Customer passwords are protected with industry-standard encryption.
 - **Safe Systems** - Our servers are running recent Linux distribution with up-to-date security patches, with firewall and intrusion counter-measures (not disclosed for obvious reasons).
 - **Isolation** - Client data stored in dedicated databases - no sharing of data between clients, no access possible from one database to another.